A Guide to Fostering and Adopting Pets in Cary, NC

 Perfectly Imperfect Pups (PIPs Rescue)

 Foster-based dog rescue in Raleigh, NC.
-Special emphasis on special needs and medical cases, though they take all dogs in need. pipsrescue.org
+They emphasize special needs and medical cases, but they take all dogs in need. pipsrescue.org

-Great for beginners who feel they want to help more vulnerable animals, and for those who want a rescue that supports them well.
+Great for beginners who want to help more vulnerable animals and for those who want a rescue that supports them well.

 Because of medical complexity, fosters may need to be ready for extra vet visits, medication, or behavior issues, depending on the dog.